open-contracting/infrastructure/docs/cost/ids/sustainability.md

 ^^^
 Project level:

-For each measure add a `ConservationMeasure` object to the `environment.conservationMeasures` array, set its `.type` according to the open [conservationMeasure](../../reference/codelists.md#conservationmeasure) codelist and map the further explanation to its `.description`.
+1. For each measure, add a `ConservationMeasure` object to the `environment.conservationMeasures` array, set its `.type` according to the open [conservationMeasure](../../reference/codelists.md#conservationmeasure) codelist and map any further details to its `.description`.

-If there is an accompanying document [Add a project document](../common.md#add-a-project-document) and set `.documentType` to 'conservationMeasures'.
+2. If there is an accompanying document, [add a project document](../common.md#add-a-project-document) and set its `.documentType` to 'conservationMeasures'.
 ```json
 {
   "environment": {